ViParrot

 General Information

-If you like wonderfully bright colors, the Sun Conure will leave you in awe.
-The stupendous mixture of fiery yellow and orange are accented perfectly by splashes of blue and green on this gorgeous bird.
-This bird is, without a doubt, one of the most eye catching birds in captivity.
-The male and female have no outer physical differences except that there is a bit more green plumage on the female than on the male.
-Both have color template involving green, blue, yellow, and red.
-The green and blue coloring is mostly on the tail and wing area.
-Most of the body and head is covered in a brilliant orange and yellow.
+The male and female have no outer physical differences except that there’s a bit more green plumage on the female than on the male.
+Both have color templates involving green, blue, yellow, and red.
+The green and blue colouring is mostly on the tail and wing area.
+Most of the body and head are covered in a brilliant orange and yellow.
 The beak is a nicely contrasting black.

-A good way to know if the bird is less then a year old is to take a look at the amount of green feathering.
-Juveniles have almost no yellow and orange as a defense mechanism in the wild.
-Less bright color means the young birds will not attract attention.
+A good way to know if the bird is less than a year old is to take a look at the amount of green feathering.
+Juveniles have almost no yellow and orange as a defence mechanism in the wild.
+Less bright colour means the young birds will not attract attention.
 Attracting attention is bad when one is young and clumsy in a world full of predators.
 The mature feathers slowly appear after about 6 months of age and continue to come in until the bird is about one year old.
-At full length, both males and females reach about 12 inches from head to tip of the tail.
+At full length, males and females reach about 12 inches from head to tip of the tail.

 Like most birds, a good pellet is the best way to go.
 Treats, of course, are very much appreciated.
-They are a great way to include variety in your bird’s diet and a superb way to add some fun.
-A mixture of fruits, veggies, and nuts can be given.
-Sprouts are an excellent way to add loads of nutrients.
+They’re a great way to include variety in your bird’s diet and a superb way to add some fun.
+A mixture of fruits, veggies and nuts can be given and sprouts are an excellent way to add loads of nutrients.
 Find out what your particular bird loves.
-Every bird (and every person!) has their favorite food.
+Every bird (and every person!) has their favourite food.

 Price